lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 This function is part of the [LSP1-UniversalReceiver] specification, with additional requirements as follows:

+- In case of receiving native tokens, it Must invoke the logic of `universalReceiver(bytes32 typeId, bytes memory receivedData)` internally with the following parameters:

+  - `typeId`: Unique identifier, the keccak256 of `LSP0ValueReceived` > `0x9c4705229491d365fb5434052e12a386d6771d976bea61070a8c694e8affea3d`.
+  - `receivedData`: The fulll calldata (function selector + arguments).

-- MUST emit a [`ValueReceived`] event before external calls if the function receives native tokens.
+- MUST emit a [`UniversalReceiver`] event when receiving native tokens with the following parameters:
+  - `from`: The address calling the `universalReceiver(..)` function
+  - `value`: The amount of native tokens sent by the caller
+  - `typeId`: Unique identifier, the keccak256 of `LSP0ValueReceived` > `0x9c4705229491d365fb5434052e12a386d6771d976bea61070a8c694e8affea3d`.
+  - `receivedData`: The fulll calldata (function selector + arguments).
+  - `returnedData`: The return value of the UniversalReceiverDelegate contracts.

 - If an `address` is stored under the data key attached below and this address is a contract:
   - forwards the call to the [`universalReceiverDelegate(address,uint256,bytes32,bytes)`] function on the contract at this address **ONLY IF** this contract supports the [LSP1-UniversalReceiverDelegate interface id].
   - if the contract at this address does not support the [LSP1-UniversalReceiverDelegate interface id], execution continues normally.

 - If there is no `address` stored under this data key, execution continues normally.

 ```json
 {